A Chronicle of the

 With the cancellation of the U.S. Open, which was scheduled for Boston’s Brae Burn Country Club, the USGA decided to sponsor a substitute tournament.
 On May 21 Howard W. Perrin, the president of the USGA and a member of several golf clubs in Philadelphia, announced that a substitute for the U.S. Open which was to be called the Patriotic Open would be held at the Whitemarsh Valley Country Club in June.

 The Patriotic Open was played at the Whitemarsh Valley Country Club in the third week of June.
 The USGA decided that the pros would pay an entry fee of $5 as usual but play for pride and patriotism instead of prize money.
 The $5,000 purse was donated to the Red Cross.
 The golfers in New England were not happy about losing the championship but could not complain lest they might sound unpatriotic.
 For the first time spectators were charged an admission fee, which raised the $5,000 and this also established the practice of paying to see a golf tournament.
 Many thought that the pros would not show up to play only for pride, but it was the leading amateurs who did not enter.
 The press mentioned that some amateurs were conspicuous by their absence.
 The tournament drew an entry of nearly 100 pros and a few amateurs.
 All but three of the country’s leading professionals entered.
 One of the three who weren’t in the field was Walter Hagen who was a day late for his starting time and asked to be allowed to play 36-holes on the second day to make up for missing the first day.
 The USGA was going to let Hagen start a day late but the pros protested.
 In the first round the scorer for the host professional Jim Barnes had put Barnes down for one more stroke than he had scored on the fifth hole.
 After Barnes had completed his round he realized the error but the USGA wouldn’t change the score, as it was then two hours after he had finished.
 The pros said that if the committee was going to hold to the strict letter of the rules in regards to Barnes then it should be the same for Hagen.
 Hagen did not play.
 Thirty-five professionals from the Philadelphia area were entered.
 Jock Hutchison finished first seven strokes in front of Tom McNamara (299) with rounds of 76, 73, 71 and 72 for a four-over-par 292.
 The Philadelphia Cricket Club’s professional Eddie Loos finished third with a 303 total and West Virginia’s Alex Cunningham was next at 304.
 In spite of his earlier problems Barnes finished fifth with a 307 total.
 Clarence Hackney tied for sixth with Elmer Loving at 308.
-The top ten, which would have received money prizes, were given framed certificates and Hutchison also received a gold medal from the Red Cross.
+The top ten, which would have received money prizes, were given framed certificates and Hutchison also received a gold medal from the Red Cross and a medal from the USGA similar to what a winner of the US Open would receive.
 James R. Thomson, Charlie Hoffner, Emmett French, Wilfrid Reid, Old York Road Country Club professional Jack Campbell, The Springhaven Golf Club professional Andy Campbell, Bucks County professional Frank Marasco, Bon Air Country Club professional Donald Morrison, Lansdowne Country Club professional John Edmundson, Huntingdon Valley Country Club professional Dave Cuthbert, Whitemarsh Valley assistant Guy Martin, Stenton Country Club professional Joseph Seka, Overbrook Golf Club professional Jimmy Dougherty, Riverton Country Club professional Duncan Cuthbert, Sunnybrook Golf Club professional James Gullane, Woodbury Country Club professional Harry Jervis and Lancaster Country Club professional Jack Jones made the cut and played the 72 holes.